-- ➤ A second opinion for a qualified health professional within the network, or have a second opinion arranged outside the network, only if there is not adequate in-network coverage at no cost to the enrollee - Receive information on available treatment options and alternatives, presented in a manner appropriate to your condition and ability to understand the information - ➤ Be provided with information about formulating Advance Directives with your health care providers. - You can ask to see the health information in your medical record.
+- A second opinion for a qualified health professional within the network, or have a second opinion arranged outside the network, only if there is not adequate in-network coverage at no cost to the enrollee - Receive information on available treatment options and alternatives, and the benefits and disadvantages of each choice, presented in a manner appropriate to your condition and ability to understand the information - Be provided with information about formulating Advance Directives with your health care providers. - You can ask to see the health information in your medical record.
 You can also ask that the record be changed if you do not agree with its contents.
 You can also receive one copy per year of your medical record at no cost to you.
 Contact your provider or Arizona Complete Health-Complete Care Plan to ask to see or get a copy of your medical record.
 Arizona Complete Health-Complete Care Plan Member Services can help you.
 Just call 1-888-788-4408, TTY/TDY: 711 to request a copy.
 You will receive a response to your request within 30 days.
 If you receive a written denial to your request, you will be provided with information about why your request to obtain your medical record was denied and how you can seek a review of that denial. - Receive your request for medical records within thirty (30) days.
 This response will either be a copy of your records, or a reason for denying your request.
 If a request is denied, in whole or in part, we must give you a written denial within sixty (60) days that includes the reason for the denial, your rights to disagree, and your rights to include your amendment with any future disclosures of your health information as allowed by law.
-Your right to access medical records may also be denied if the information is psychotherapy notes, compiled for, or in a reasonable anticipation of a civil, criminal or administrative action, protected health information subject to Federal Clinical Laboratory Improvement Amendments of 1988 or exempt pursuant to 45 CFR Part 164. - ➤ Amend or correct your medical records as allowed by law - Be free from any restraint or seclusion used as a means of coercion, discipline, convenience, or retaliation - Receive information on beneficiary and plan information - ➤ Be treated with respect, and recognition of your dignity and right to privacy.
-We understand your need for privacy and confidentiality, including protection of any information that identifies you

-- Participate in decision-making regarding your health care, including the right to refuse treatment from a provider and have a representative facilitate care or treatment decisions when you are unable to do so - ➤ Have a list of available providers as part of Arizona Complete Health-Complete Care Plan's Provider Directory, including those who speak a language other than English and are able to accommodate members with disabilities - Use any hospital or other setting for emergency care without approval
+Your right to access medical records may also be denied if the information is psychotherapy notes, compiled for, or in a reasonable anticipation of a civil, criminal or administrative action, protected health information subject to Federal Clinical Laboratory Improvement Amendments of 1988 or exempt pursuant to 45 CFR Part 164. - Amend or correct your medical records as allowed by law - Be free from any restraint or seclusion used as a means of coercion, discipline, convenience, or retaliation - Receive information on beneficiary and plan information - Be treated with respect, and recognition of your dignity and right to privacy.
+We understand your need for privacy and confidentiality, including protection of any information that identifies you - Participate in decision-making regarding your health care, including the right to refuse treatment from a provider and have a representative facilitate care or treatment decisions when you are unable to do so - Have a list of available providers as part of Arizona Complete Health-Complete Care Plan's Provider Directory, including those who speak a language other than English and are able to accommodate members with disabilities - > Use any hospital or other setting for emergency care without approval - Select a primary care physician (PCP) from Arizona Complete Health-Complete Care Plan's participating PCPs - 91 Arizona Complete Health-Complete Care Plan Member Services 1-888-788-4408, TTY/TDY: 711 Website: azcompletehealth.com/completecare